hanzhi713/image-collage-maker/README.md

 ```bash
 python make_img.py --path img/zhou --sort bgr_sum --size 50 --out examples/sort-bgr.png
 ```

+`--size` takes one or two arguments.
+If only one is specified, it is interpreted as the tile width and tile height will be inferred from the aspect ratios of the tiles provided (this corresponds to the `infer height` option in the GUI).
+If two are specified, they are interpreted as width and height.

 Use `--ratio w h` to change the aspect ratio, whose default is 16:9.
 E.g. `--ratio 21 9` specifies the aspect ratio to be 21:9.